 How Do You Know When Pork Tenderloin is Done?

 The pork tenderloin reaches its cooking point at an internal temperature of 145F (or 62C ).
-If you have a meat thermometer, all you have to do is verify the temperature in its thickest part.
+If you have a meat thermometer (like an instant read thermometer), all you have to do is verify the pork tenderloin temperatures by testing the meat at its thickest part.
 Remember to do it right after you’re done cooking; otherwise, you might get a faulty reading.

 If you don’t have a meat thermometer, you can estimate by eye and feel.
 How?
 Once the tenderloin is juicy, tender, and a little bit pink, it’s ready!